Student Careers

 Preparation for working life

-At Harbour School we will help each student to think about all of those things during their time with us.
-We offer external careers advice each year from Cosmic Cactus our partner who have Level 6 and 7 careers advisers to talk to each student.
+At HSD we will help each student to think about all of those things during their time with us.
+We offer external careers advice from Cosmic Cactus our partner who have Level 6 and 7 careers advisers to talk to each student.

 We also have internal staff who work with students across the school to advise and develop meaningful transition packages ready for when they leave.